 Today’s technology allows patients to enjoy faster recovery times than ever.
 Gone are the days of large incisions, obvious surgical scars, and long hospital stays for many types of bone and joint problems.
 With computer-assisted joint surgery, Torrance orthopedic surgeon Dr. Chris Mellano can perform orthopedic surgery on the knees, hips, elbows, shoulders, and more, with a same-day return home from the surgery center.

-While open surgery still has its place for treating extensive injuries, at Mellano Orthopedics in Orange County computer assisted surgery has proven successful for many of the following procedures:
+While open surgery still has its place for treating extensive injuries, at Mellano Orthopedics in Torrance computer assisted surgery has proven successful for many of the following procedures:

 With live on-screen computer imaging, Dr. Mellano navigates joint repair and replacement procedures with exceptional clarity and accuracy.
 Small adjustments to the joint can be made within a fraction of a degree, ensuring proper joint alignment and improved range of motion following surgery.

 Most patients are familiar with endoscopy.
 This is a minimally invasive surgical procedure that uses a small camera so your surgeon can see inside the body without making the large incisions that are necessary with traditional open surgery.